Hutch Recruitment FAQs

 We're hiring!
 And for those of you applying or considering a role at Hutch, here’s everything you need to know…

 What should I expect from the recruitment process?

 We try to make the process at Hutch as lean as possible, whilst still allowing you to meet as many people as you can.
-We’re really conscious that in normal circumstances you would visit the studio, have a coffee and a chat, so we try and replicate these moments as well as we can remotely.

 During an interview, we want to find out if you’re a good fit for the role, but we also want to help you discover if the job, company and people are right for you.
 To help with that you’ll get to meet a whole bunch of people from across the studio, and find out all about our work culture and the team you’d be working with.

 Once we’ve received your application, if we think you’d potentially be a good fit for the role, the next steps in the process will be:

 Initial call with someone from the recruitment team – We’ll tell you more about Hutch and the role, and gather more information about your skills and experience.
 We can also cover working practices, benefits and anything you’d like to know!

 First interview - This will be with the hiring manager – usually this person will also be your prospective manager, so it’s a great chance to get to know them a little better.
 This interview will be a deeper dive into your background and the role.